“It does not do to dwell on dreams and forget to live.”— Dumbledore (The Philosopher’s Stone)

 This benefit is available when you pay with any American Express® Credit or Charge Card, so not exclusive to the AMEX sign-up promotion.

 If you have any more information on whether this is a standing AMEX offer, please share in the comments below.
-Also, share whether you've had a different experience with the Express Pass, as it was the only time we've utilized.
-If you want to know where NOT to stay, check out why the Sheraton Universal Hotel is Clueless.
+Also, share whether you’ve had a different experience with the Express Pass, as it was the only time we’ve utilized.
+If you want to know where NOT to stay on your visit to Universal Studios Hollywood, check out why the Sheraton Universal Hotel is Clueless.